Cost of LivingUpdated May 2026

 How does Memphis compare to other south cities?

-Among southern cities in our database, Memphis ranks near the middle for cost of living.
+Among southern cities in our database, Memphis ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Little Rock and Conway.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in MemphisCost of Living in all cities →All Cost of LivingTennessee overviewCan I afford Memphis?Living alone in MemphisSalary needed in Memphis